subquery/documentation/docs/subquery_network/node_operators/stake.md

 At the top of the page shows the current staking amount (and the amount that is estimated for the next Era).

 - Own Stake: This is the total current amount of SQT that you as the Node Operator has staked.
 Remember, you must meet a minimum ratio here to delegated stake - see [how much SQT should you stake](#how-much-sqt-should-you-stake).
-- Total Delegation: This is the total amount of delegated SQT to you as an Node Operator.
+- Total Delegation: This is the total amount of delegated SQT to you as a Node Operator.
 - Unallocated Stake: This is the amount of stake that is not allocated to any project deployment. **You should always try to minimise this to as close to 0**.
 See how to [allocate stake](#allocating-stake).
 - Over Allocated Stake: **This is really bad** - please immediately see [over allocated stake](#over-allocated-stake).